Toolshare Mobile App

 Two commented on decreasing the spacing between the results.

-There was a reminder me to not forget the page indicator for the icons, (I could choose a different color and add a line above to help with accessibility).
+Reminder to not forget the page indicator for the icons, (choose a different color and add a line for accessibility).

 Summary